 Gutters were added to both buildings to prevent future water damage.

 Editor's note: A previous version of this story was incorrect.
-The Johnson House is original to Chestnut Square.
+The Johnson House is original to Chestnut Square and has received some renovations since the 1980s.
 Edits have also been made to indicate projects have been completed.